Vuk-Luzanin/Starship-Pathfinding/README.md

     python .\main.py algorithm map timeout

 Parameters:
-  algorithm: The search algorithm you want to use (default is ExampleAlgorithm).
+  algorithm: The search algorithm you want to use (name of Algorithm) (default is ExampleAlgorithm).
   map: The name of the map to be used (default is example_map.txt).
   timeout: The maximum runtime for the simulation (default is 0, meaning no timeout).